 His television musical directing credits include Wogan, Sunday Sunday, Friday Night Live, TFI Friday, and Saturday Night Live.
 His arranging credits include The Paradise Club, Test The Nation, and Last Night Of The Proms.

-He has worked on many films including Playing Away, directed by Horace Ove and starring Norman Beaton, for Film On Four, for which he wrote the score; Runaway Dreams, an American drama film, for which he was musical director and arranger of a score by Bernie Marsden; Riders of the Storm, an American film starring Dennis Hopper, for which he co-wrote the theme song with Pierre Tubbs; Coast to Coast, a BBC 2 film starring Sir Lenny Henry and John Shea, for which he was musical director, Tequila Sunrise, a Hollywood blockbuster starring Mel Gibson, Kurt Russell and Michelle Pfeiffer, playing keyboards with Duran Duran’s Andy Taylor, and Bernard Edwards and Tony Thompson from Chic; Heavenly Pursuits starring Helen Mirren and Tom Conti, arranging, conducting and musical directing a score by B.A.
-Robertson; and Awaiting, a British Horror film directed by Mark Murphy, for which Simon composed the score.
+He has worked on many films including Playing Away, directed by Horace Ove and starring Norman Beaton, for Film On Four, for which he wrote the score; Runaway Dreams, an American drama film, for which he was musical director and arranger of a score by Bernie Marsden; Riders of the Storm, an American film starring Dennis Hopper, for which he co-wrote the theme song with Pierre Tubbs; Coast to Coast, a BBC film starring Sir Lenny Henry and John Shea, for which he was musical director, Tequila Sunrise, a Hollywood blockbuster starring Mel Gibson, Kurt Russell and Michelle Pfeiffer, playing keyboards with Duran Duran’s Andy Taylor, and Bernard Edwards and Tony Thompson from Chic; Heavenly Pursuits starring Helen Mirren and Tom Conti, arranging, conducting and musical directing a score by B.A.
+Robertson; Awaiting, a British Horror film directed by Mark Murphy, for which Simon composed the score; and Speed Love, a musical thriller starring Elaine Paige which Simon also scored and musical directed.

-As a musical director, Simon has worked with many great creative talents including Pete Townshend, Don Black, Phil Daniels, Imelda Staunton, Sir Lenny Henry, Liz Dawn, B.A.
-Robertson, June Whitfield, Peter Straker, Richard O’Brien, Jean Rigby, and Bernie Marsden.
-Simon is Musical Director and CEO of Music For Sport.
+As a musical director, Simon has worked with many great creative talents including Wanda Jackson, Pete Townshend, Don Black, Phil Daniels, Imelda Staunton, Kevin Short, Lenny Henry, Liz Dawn, B.A.
+Robertson, June Whitfield, Peter Straker, Richard O’Brien, Jean Rigby, Elaine Paige, and Bernie Marsden.
+Simon is musical director of Music For Sport.